mitchellmunderwood/Employee-Directory-React/README.md

 ### Live

-Employee-Directory is currently deployed with Heroku. <a href="https://employee-directory-mu.herokuapp.com/">Go to Live</a>.
+Employee-Directory-React is currently deployed with Heroku. <a href="https://employee-directory-mu.herokuapp.com/">Go to Live</a>.
 <br/>

 ### Gallery